 Cigarette smoke also passes through to the baby.
 If your daughter or son needs help to quit smoking, she or he can talk to the doctor or midwife or call the Quitline on 137 848.

-Alcohol and other drugs such as marijuana, speed, ice, heroin and cocaine:
+Alcohol and other drugs like marijuana, speed, ice, heroin and cocaine:

-- are harmful for your daughter’s or son’s physical and mental health
+- are harmful for your child’s physical and mental health

 - can cause significant harm to the growth and development of the baby